if?

 Some are trusting in their good works, hoping that the good things that they have done will somehow balance out the fact that they have broken God’s law.
 They hope that somehow God will consider them a “good person.”
 However, just as that won’t work in a civil court, it won’t work in God’s “court” either.

-Others are trusting that since God is a good God, he will just forgive them – but once again, as in a civil court, if the judge is truly good, he can’t just forgive you without the penalty being paid.
+Others are trusting that since God is a good God, He will just forgive them – but once again, as in a civil court, if the judge is truly good, he can’t just forgive you without the penalty being paid.

 What then, is the correct answer?
 What is the one and only thing that we must trust in to be made right with God?